Cover photo by Chris Willis.

 Habitat

-Inhabits the grass and bush fringes of floodplains, pans, marshes, dams and rivers.
-A mid altitude species in many areas but occurs to sea-level in KwaZulu-Natal.
+The Highland Skimmer inhabits the grass and bush fringes of floodplains, pans, marshes, dams and rivers.
+It is a mid altitude species in many areas but occurs to sea-level in KwaZulu-Natal.

 Behaviour